 body flushed of toxins.

 That about does it.
-If you do not see a candida diet good food here check the bad foods list and if it's not there then refer to the carb and glycemic index.
+If you do not see a Candida diet good food here check the bad foods list and Questions page.
+If a food is not listed then refer to the carb and glycemic index.
 High carb and high glycemic foods should be avoided.

 Sometimes candida yeast is not the problem at all but the problem is actually food allergies, so I strongly suggest you keep a food journal so you can monitor how particular foods make you feel.
 Short of being tested for allergies, a food journal will help you identity problem foods.

 If you are having a problem figuring out what to eat, these cookbooks are very good